 Although teak and eucalyptus have similar properties, they differ in some important ways.

-Teak is highly prized for these characteristics and is a bit scarce due to wide scale use in the 18th and 19th centuries so it’s fairly pricey.
+Highly prized for these characteristics, teak is a bit scarce today due to wide-scale use in the 18th and 19th centuries.
+As a result, it’s fairly pricey.

-Eucalyptus is great alternative though it has less mineral oil in its wood and doesn’t last as long as teak; you’ll get about 20 years or so out of furniture constructed from eucalyptus.
+Eucalyptus is a fantastic alternative, though it has a lower mineral oil content and doesn’t last as long as teak; you’ll get about 20 years or so out of furniture constructed from eucalyptus.

-While they both take on a similar silvery color when they age, the teak is a more durable, and expensive, option than eucalyptus.
+While they both take on a similar silvery color when they age, teak is a more durable – and expensive – option than eucalyptus.

-Acacia, oak, and cedar are also often used for constructing outdoor furniture but require even more care than teak and eucalyptus.
-Not a bad thing!
-But we wanted to focus on getting you deck boxes that require minimal care for maximum value.
+Acacia, oak, and cedar are also often used for constructing outdoor furniture, but require even more care than teak and eucalyptus.

 Packing It Up